Apply for the Paul Hastings Equitable Education Fund

 The EEF seeks to counter systemic socio-economic inequality in the educational system by providing access to critical resources and encourage innovative programming that addresses these issues.
 We are currently accepting funding proposals from U.S. educators in K-12 public, private, or charter schools in traditionally underserved communities for:

-- Specific programming that address demonstrable gaps in students’ learning
+- Evidence-based programming that addresses demonstrable gaps in students’ learning

 Successful proposals will be targeted to a single and distinct program or solution that addresses a clearly defined need.
-Grant awards in this cycle are capped at $50,000, and will be paid in a single installment.
+Programs should be targeted to be implemented in the 2022-2023 school year.

 Who We Fund